Partial206/cmdatm/README.md

 # ATM in CMD
-CMDATM but no have save enjoy :)
+ATM in CMD but no have save enjoy :)
 #